felipead/flight-path-tracker/README.md

 ```
 where `|V|` is the number of vertexes, or airport codes; `|E|` is the number of edges, or flight legs.

-### Finding the path
+### Finding the sorted flight path

 Once we have built the digraph and determined the start and end nodes, sorting the flight legs becomes a problem of finding a path between the start and end nodes.

-To accomplish that, we can leverage the [Dijkstra's_algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm), with a few simplifications:
+To accomplish that, we can leverage the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm), with a few simplifications:
 - All edges have the same cost, i.e., there's no need to calculate the cost of a path.
 - We can assume that, for any given vertexes, there's going to be at most one inbound edge, and at most one outbound edge.
+That means only one path should exist for a valid input.

 The time complexity of Dijkstra's original algorithm is:
 ```